akshitagupta04/academic-projects/microcontroller-communication-protocols/Readme.md

 ---

 ## Project Context
-This project was completed via online training during Covid-19, with functionality verified through trainer-led Proteus and AVR co-simulation demonstrations.
+This project was developed during the 8th semester of the undergraduate program in the 2020–2021 academic year.
+Due to the COVID-19 pandemic, this project was implemented entirely in the software-based environment as part of the six-month online training program in Embedded System Design.
+The functionality was verified through trainer-led Proteus and AVR co-simulation demonstrations.

 ---